grace-anand/blog/src/content/blog/git/can-you-git-commit-in-past-date.md

 ---
-title: 'Can you git commit in past date?'
+title: 'This is how you can git commit in past date
 description: 'TLDR: Yes, you can.
 Let me show you how.'
 pubDate: 'Oct 01 2023'
 heroImage: '/placeholder-hero.jpg'